Agurain/Salvatierra: Geography

 The main road E-5 A-1 (Nacional I) passes by the town west to east en route to France.

 Economy

 Salvatierra benefits from its location on the important European road axis N-1 E-5 E-80 and the Northern Railway.
 Following the construction of these routes, the town has developed industry since the early 20th century.
 Historically, the tanning factory Curtidos Salvatierra S.A.L. provided work for many inhabitants.
-As of 2008, the town has three industrial estates, two existing so far and a new one under construction: Litutxipi across the train station, Agurain on the west (with PEM, formerly PUM Española, as its traditional flagship factory) and Galzar (urbanization works underway in 2008).
+As of 2008, the town has three industrial estates, two existing and a new one Litutxipi across from the train station, Agurain on the west (with PEM, formerly PUM Española, as its traditional flagship factory) and Galzar.
 The two latter industrial estates participate in a wider regional logistic scheme known as the Vitoria Logistic Corridor.

-A solar power plant in the outskirts of the town was inaugurated in 2007 and is currently the largest in the Basque Autonomous Community, with the goal of generating 350,000 kWh/year.
+A solar power plant on the outskirts of town was inaugurated in 2007 and is currently the largest in the Basque Autonomous Community, with the goal of generating 350 MWh/year.